alx/tensordock_deploy/README.md

     - e.g.  UK, United_Kingdom, United Kingdom, UnitedKingdom

-- (Or simply use the Country Extractor to get a ready made list of all your desired countries. (modify this for regions and cities on your own please)
+- (Or simply use the Country Extractor to get a ready made list of all available countries. (modify this for regions and cities on your own please)